Barnacl437/HELOS/README.md

 (As of this time, you wouldn't able to see this page unless you're choosen, since this is private.)

 ## More about this (```osinfo``` content)
- This is a recovered copy of HEL OS in the game High Entropy Challenge, after an information collection.
+ This is a recovered copy of HEL OS in the game High Entropy: Challenges, after an information collection.
  This is a visually clone of how it work.
  In the game, it has a rudimentary GUI, but I'm kinda lazy to do that.
 (Need some help) This is basically a FreeDOS modding with some smell of UNIX commands.
 Mouse driver used is CuteMouse.
 (I dunno if I've bundled it here yet)